Overview

 • Transaction Details:

-• To Address: The recipient wallet address.
+• To: The recipient wallet address.

 • Amount: The number of tokens being transferred.